-In the waning weeks of winter, keep an eye to the Missouri sky for honking flocks of snow geese (Chen caerulescens).
+As colder air arrives this week, keep an eye to the Missouri sky for honking flocks of snow geese.

 Snow geese use their bills to dig-up and eat the roots of various marsh plants and have adapted to feed on leftover grains such as rice, wheat, and corn.

-These birds also provide an important source of food – as a prey species for bald and golden eagles during winter months.
+These birds also provide an important source of food during winter months, for bald and golden eagles.

 Discover Nature is sponsored by the Missouri Department of Conservation.